BuildBoy12/CreativeToolbox/README.md

 instant_warhead_detonation_chance | Integer | 10 | The chance that the warhead will be set off instantly if it is cancelled

 ### Note for Custom Announcements
-- You can use %unitname for the NTF Unit Name, %unitnum for the NTF Unit Number, and %scpnumber for the amount of SCPs left
+- You can use %unitname for the NTF Unit Name, %unitnumber for the NTF Unit Number, and %scpnumber for the amount of SCPs left
+- %scpnumber is the only variable that works with both Chaos Insurgency and NTF Announcements

 ### Permission Values
 - ct.* (all permissions)